milvus-logo

 Scalar field indexing algorithms

 Milvus aims to achieve low memory usage, high filtering efficiency, and short loading time with its scalar field indexing algorithms.
-These algorithms are categorized into two main types: default indexing and inverted indexing.
+These algorithms are categorized into two main types: auto indexing and inverted indexing.

-Milvus automatically creates a default index for a scalar field based on its data type, without requiring manual intervention.
-This default indexing is suitable for prefix match queries and frequent retrieval scenarios.
+Milvus automatically creates an auto index for a scalar field based on its data type, without requiring manual intervention.
+Auto indexing is suitable for prefix match queries and frequent retrieval scenarios.

-The following table lists the data types that Milvus supports and their corresponding default indexing algorithms.
+The following table lists the data types that Milvus supports and their corresponding auto indexing algorithms.

 Inverted indexing

-Inverted indexing is a more flexible approach where you manually create an inverted index for a scalar field by specifying index parameters.
-This method is suitable for various scenarios, including point queries, pattern match queries, full-text search, JSON search, Boolean search, and even prefix match queries.
+Inverted indexing offers a flexible way to create an index for a scalar field by manually specifying index parameters.
+This method works well for various scenarios, including point queries, pattern match queries, full-text searches, JSON searches, Boolean searches, and even prefix match queries.

-The inverted index consists of a term dictionary and an inverted list.
-The term dictionary contains all tokenized words sorted alphabetically, while the inverted list contains the list of documents where each word appears.
-This structure makes operations like point queries and range queries highly efficient by reducing the time complexity compared to brute-force searches.
+An inverted index has two main components: a term dictionary and an inverted list.
+The term dictionary includes all tokenized words sorted alphabetically, while the inverted list contains the list of documents where each word appears.
+This setup makes point queries and range queries much faster and more efficient than brute-force searches.

 The advantages of using an inverted index are particularly evident in the following operations: